Visiting Rockefeller Center: What to see at the New York landmark

 Top of the Rock Observation deck

-While there are several observation decks in New York City none has the classic view the Top of the Rock offers.
+While there are several observation decks in New York City, none has the classic view that the Top of the Rock offers.

 If you are going to several attractions during your NYC trip a Go City Explorer Pass might save you money.
 Check out their site to see if it makes sense for you.